emilybache/Yatzy-Vendor-Assessment-Kata/java/README.md

 Yazy Vendor Assessment Kata Java Version
 =========================================

-In this folder you find java code and a maven project.
+In this folder you find java code and a maven/gradle project.
 Each implementation has a command-line interface.

-You can run it via maven.
+## Maven

+Build the project:

+	mvn verify

 View help text:

 	mvn exec:java -Dexec.mainClass="org.yatzy.cli.CliAdapterYatzy1" -Dexec.args="--help"

 Calculate scores for input found in the stdin_sample.txt file: